m8ttyB/m8ttyb.github.io/content/about/index.md

 As part of a professional growth arc, I've moved into Reliability Engineering to better understand the roles, impact, and how this domain elevates an engineering organization.

-I am currently the Lead Site Reliability Engineer for Firstup, following a battery included approach to improving observability for EKS deployed microservices that serve millions of users a day.
+I am currently the Lead Site Reliability Engineer for Firstup, working on EKS deployed microservices that service millions of requests per a day.
 I have a rich past working in Open Source; as a project maintainer and core contributor with IBM and Mozilla.

 Moments that made me proud:
-* Firefox Interoperability Engineering Manger.
+* Firefox Interoperability Engineering Manger and the adventures therein.
 * Selenium project, Python bindings contributor.
 * Community manager and evangelist; maintained communities in North and South America, Canada, and Europe.
   * Forever indebted to the Romanian and South African OSS communities <3
-* Brought interns on our teams using [outreachy.org](https://www.outreachy.org/) as vehicle to elevate those impacted by systemic bias and undrepresentation.
+* Brought interns onto our teams using [outreachy.org](https://www.outreachy.org/) as vehicle to elevate those impacted by systemic bias and underepresentation.
 * SIGAccess, created pathways to progress leading edge Accessibility research, moving work into open source tools for UX and developer teams.
 * Partnering with and creating OSS curricula and teaching engagements with universities.